RNA, local moves on plane trees, and transpositions on tableaux: Maps on tableaux corresponding to simple transpositions

 To begin we recall the definition of Young tableaux and sketch their relationship to the representation theory of the symmetric group $S_n$.

 \begin{definition} Let $\lambda$ be a partition of $n$.
 A Young diagram of shape $\lambda$ is a collection of $\lambda_1$ boxes in the top row, $\lambda_2$ boxes in the second row, and so on, aligned on the top and the left.
-A standard Young tableau $Y$ of shape $\lambda$ is a filling of the Young diagram with the integers $\{1,2,\ldots,n\}$ without repetition so that each row increases left-to-right and each column increases top-to-bottom. \end{definition}
+A standard Young tableau $Y$ of shape $\lambda$ is a filling of the Young diagram with the integers $\{1,2,\ldots, n\}$ without repetition so that each row increases left-to-right and each column increases top-to-bottom. \end{definition}

 The {\em Specht module} for a partition $\lambda$ is generated as a complex vector space by vectors $v_T$ indexed by standard tableaux $Y$ of shape $\lambda$.
-The dimension of the irreducible representation of $S_n$ corresponding to $\lambda$ is also the number of standard Young tableaux of shape $\lambda$.
-The reasonable question is: is there an action of $S_n$ on standard Young tableaux under which the Young tableaux themselves can be the basis for the irreducible representation?
+The dimension of the irreducible representation of {{$S_n$}} corresponding to $\lambda$ is also the number of standard Young tableaux of shape $\lambda$.
+A reasonable question arises: is there an action of {{$S_n$}} on standard Young tableaux under which the Young tableaux themselves can be the basis for the irreducible representation?
 Sadly the answer is generally no: the vectors $v_Y$ in the Specht module are linear combinations of terms corresponding to different fillings of $\lambda$.
 (See Fulton's text \cite{Ful97} or Sagan's text \cite{Sag01} for more.)
-The problem is that $S_n$ ``should" act by permuting the entries of $Y$ but permuting the entries of $Y$ usually doesn't produce another standard tableau.
+The problem is that {{$S_n$}} ``should" act by permuting the entries of $Y$ but permuting the entries of $Y$ usually doesn't produce another standard tableau.

 In the following family of maps, we modify the permutation action on all fillings so that it produces standard tableaux.
-We define the maps on standard Young tableaux for arbitrary partitions; in later sections we only use the case $\lambda = (n,n)$.
+We define the maps on standard Young tableaux for arbitrary partitions; in later sections we specialize to the case when $\lambda = (n,n)$ and the maps correspond to elements of $S_{2n}$.